dev-dotsquares/mediclinix/DOCUMENTATION.md

 ## 6. Content Management

-All static content for the website is managed centrally in `src/lib/constants.ts`.
-This includes:
+All static content for the website is managed centrally in **`src/lib/content.json`**.
+This includes navigation links, service details, testimonials, FAQs, and all text content used across the site's pages and components.
--   **`NAV_LINKS`**: Navigation links for the header.
--   **`TEAM_MEMBERS`**: Information about Dr. Anurag Srivastava.
--   **`SERVICES`**: A detailed array of all medical services.
-This is the single source of truth for the services section and the dynamic service pages.
--   **`TESTIMONIALS`**: A list of patient quotes.
--   **`FAQS`**: An array of frequently asked questions and their answers.

 This centralized approach makes it easy to update content without searching through multiple component files.

+The `src/lib/constants.ts` file works alongside `content.json`.
+Since React components (like icons) cannot be stored in JSON, `constants.ts` imports the icon components from `lucide-react` and provides a mapping.
+The application code uses this mapping to dynamically render the correct icon based on the string name provided in `content.json`.

+## 7. SEO & Performance

+- **Dynamic Metadata**: Page titles and descriptions are dynamically generated for each service and the doctor's profile page, ensuring relevance for search engines.
+- **Structured Data**: The "About" section includes `MedicalBusiness` and `Physician` schema.org structured data (JSON-LD) to enhance local SEO and provide rich search results.
+- **Smooth Scrolling**: Implemented via global CSS for a better user experience when navigating anchor links.
+- **Animations**: Subtle "fade-in" animations are used on page sections to provide a modern feel as the user scrolls.

-## 7. Future Development Opportunities
+## 8. Future Development Opportunities

--   **AI-Powered FAQ**: Implement a Genkit-powered chatbot to answer patient questions in real-time based on the `FAQS` and `SERVICES` data.
+-   **AI-Powered FAQ**: Implement a Genkit-powered chatbot to answer patient questions in real-time based on the `content.json` data.
 -   **Blog/Health Articles**: Add a blog section where Dr. Srivastava can post health tips and articles, improving SEO and patient engagement.
 -   **Online Payments**: Integrate a payment gateway for consultation fees.
 -   **Patient Portal**: A secure area for patients to view their appointment history or medical records.